America's racial reckoning must happen, leaders say at MSNBC town hall

 "I think this country is overdue for a truth and reconciliation process in every corner," said Heather McGhee, president of the public policy organization Demos, among the outside groups that helped Starbucks prepare for its training.

-MSNBC'S "Everyday Racism in America," hosted by Joy Reid and Chris Hayes from Philadelphia, will air at 9 p.m.
-ET Tuesday.
-Viewers can also join in on the discussion on Twitter @MSNBC and by using the hashtag #EverydayRacism.
+MSNBC'S "Everyday Racism in America," hosted by Joy Reid and Chris Hayes from Philadelphia, aired Tuesday night.

 Related